 The CCE application is designed to accommodate the diverse nature of a chamber professional’s career.
 Therefore, applicants may have many points in some categories yet few in others.
 Completing the application and totaling your points will indicate whether you are ready to submit your application for the current year.

-Begin by downloading and saving the CCE Application, which will help you calculate your points and gather the necessary information.
+Begin by downloading and saving the 2021 CCE application, which will help you calculate your points and gather the necessary information.

 No, you may only count points for a class instructed once per an event.